-The application for an award is the completed Training Award Progress Record form for the award.
+The application for an award is the completed Training Award Progress Record & Application form.
 The application is submitted by the Scouter or someone applying on his or her behalf to the council or district training committee.
 After review and approval, the application is signed by the training committee chair, and the award can be presented.
 The completed form is submitted to the council so that the Scouter's training records can be updated.